 - 5.7 Privacy Safeguard 5 applies to accredited data recipients of a consumer's CDR data.
+It does not apply to data holders or designated gateways. - 5.8 Data holders and designated gateways must ensure that they are adhering to their obligations under the Privacy Act 1988 (the Privacy Act) and the APPs, including APP 3 and APP 5, when collecting personal information. - 5.9 Data holders must also ensure they adhere to Privacy Safeguard 10,5 which requires them to notify consumers of the disclosure of their CDR data.

+5.10 Where:

-It does not apply to data holders or designated gateways. - 5.8 Data holders and designated gateways must ensure that they are adhering to their obligations under the Privacy Act 1988 (the Privacy Act) and the APPs, including APP 3 and APP 5, when collecting personal information. - 5.9 Data holders must also ensure they adhere to Privacy Safeguard 10,5 which requires them to notify consumers of the disclosure of their CDR data. - 5.10 Where: - a sponsor collects a consumer's CDR data on behalf of an affiliate under a sponsorship arrangement, the sponsor and affiliate may decide which of them will be responsible for updating the consumer dashboard to notify the consumer of that collection under Privacy Safeguard 56 - a CDR principal collects a consumer's CDR data on behalf of a CDR representative under a CDR representative arrangement, the CDR principal must update the consumer dashboard to notify the consumer of that collection under Privacy Safeguard 5 (but may delegate this responsibility to their CDR representative)7 - an outsourced service provider collects a consumer's CDR data on behalf of a principal under a CDR outsourcing arrangement, the principal must update the consumer dashboard to notify the consumer of that collection under Privacy Safeguard 5.8
+- a sponsor collects a consumer's CDR data on behalf of an affiliate under a sponsorship arrangement, while the affiliate is responsible for providing the consumer dashboard (as the accredited person that made the consumer data request through the sponsor), the sponsor and affiliate may decide which of them will be responsible for updating the consumer dashboard to notify the consumer of that collection (including that the collection was made by the sponsor on the affiliate's behalf) under Privacy Safeguard 56 - a CDR representative principal collects a consumer's CDR data on behalf of a CDR representative under a CDR representative arrangement, the CDR representative principal must update the consumer dashboard to notify the consumer of that collection under Privacy Safeguard 5 (but may arrange for their CDR representative to do this on their behalf)7 - an accredited person who is a direct or indirect outsourced service provider (OSP) collects CDR data on behalf of another accredited person (the OSP chain principal), only the OSP chain principal is required to make a notification of the collection for the purposes of Privacy Safeguard 5.8